rob9095/arcade-game/README.md

 # Object Oriented JavaScript Arcade Game

-See demo at https://frogger-clone-rt.herokuapp.com, tThe demo is hosted on a free plan so you will need to refresh after visiting once to wake the app up :)
+See demo at https://frogger-clone-rt.herokuapp.com, the demo is hosted on a free plan so you will need to refresh after visiting once to wake the app up :)

 #### Frogger Style Arcade Game Clone